Health benefits of alligator pepper

 1.High antioxidant properties

+One of the greatest health benefits of alligator pepper is its antioxidant properties.
 The polyphenol content of alligator pepper has been shown to have effective antioxidant properties.
-Antioxidants protect the body against damage caused by free radicals.
-Free radicals are unstable molecules that attack important macromolecules in the body resulting in cell damage and balance disruption.
+Antioxidants protect the body against damage caused by free radicals (unstable molecules that attack important macromolecules in the body, resulting in cell damage and balance disruption).

 2.Used in the treatment of wounds